 Types of Demodex Mites

-There are two different types of Demodex mites that live on the human body, the Demodex folliculorum and the Demodex brevis.
-D. folliculorum mites are around 0.3-0.4 millimeters long, while the D. brevis is slightly smaller at 0.15-0.2 mm.
-Both types of Demodex mites have elongated, semi-transparent bodies made up of two fused segments, with the first segment having eight legs attached.
+Two types of Demodex mites live on humans: Demodex folliculorum (D. folliculorum) and Demodex brevis (D. brevis).
+D. folliculorum mites are around 0.3-0.4 millimeters long, while D. brevis mites are slightly smaller at 0.15-0.2 mm.

 How Demodex Mites Impact Your Health